AabyWan/blog/_posts/2017-08-10-HMGCC-pen-cipher.md

 .
 ```

-Browing [HMGCC's](http://www.hmgcc.gov.uk) website, have a look at the top left logo and picture with a similar quote.
-Picture linked below :)
+Browsing to [HMGCC's](http://www.hmgcc.gov.uk) website, have a look at the top left logo and picture with a similar quote.
+Picture linked below.

+Thanks to HMGCC for the challenge, now to the second pen that was handed out by the end of the Face to Face challenge :)

 <figure class="half">
 	<img src="http://www.hmgcc.gov.uk/assets/img/logo.png" alt="">
 </figure>